-- When own ship is moved to the end of the screen, own ship is returned to the centre of the screen automatically. - Own ship can also be moved to the centre of the screen by selecting "FUNC" \rightarrow "HOME".
+- When own ship is moved to the end of the screen, own ship is returned to the centre of the screen automatically. - \bullet Own ship can also be moved to the centre of the screen by selecting "FUNC" \to "HOME".